stendahls/ga-device-deep/README.md

 This does not give a full picture of all your device analytics.
 If you need to know what sizes of Android tablet visit, or what version of iOS is common on iPhones, that information is readily available using existing GA dimensions and metrics.
 It only tries to add new dimensions to help analysis.

 Most importantly, this is a short term indicator.
 It has built-in obsolescence, as both the devices in the market and the features in browsers that help to identify them are constantly changing.
-And that's even on-topof the normal caveats of using a JS triggered analytics system like GA.
+And that's even on-top of the normal caveats of using a JS triggered analytics system like GA.

 ### BUILT-IN OBSOLESCENCE: